near/wallet-selector/packages/core/docs/api/selector.md

 **Description**

 Subscribe to state changes using the (RxJS) Observable pattern.
+See [State](./state.md) for more information about `WalletSelectorState`.

 **Example**